tony-aw/broadcast/README.md

 #> [1,]  100  200  300  400  500
 ```

-Suppose one wishes to compute the element-wise addition of these 2
+Suppose one wishes to column-bind these 2 arrays.
-arrays.

 This won’t work in base ‘R’: